weseek/awesome-database-backup/docs/CONTRIBUTING.md

 ### Posting Pull Requests

-* Make sure to post PRs which based on latest master branch.
+* Make sure to post PRs based on the latest master branch.
 * Please make sure to pass the test suite before posting your PR.
     * Run `yarn test`

-# Coding Rules
+## Coding Rules

-## 1. Command Implementation
+### Command Implementation

 When implementing a command for a new database: